Andrew Mullin: Political career

 Mullin entered politics by successfully running for Wayzata City Council in 2008, receiving 1,210 votes.
 He served as mayor pro tem in 2015.
 He was re-elected in 2016, getting 1,261 votes.
 In the 2024 election for Mayor, Mullin got 1,309 votes and won again from the same Wayzata constituency.

 Community Involvement and Awards

-Mullin has led several community-based initiatives, including:
+Mullin has been a part of several community-based initiatives, including: